 Currently, approximately 150 individuals at the Institute support the activities of 13 research groups.
 Over 850 scientific papers were published by IRB scientists so far, many of them in leading academic journals.
 To date, the IRB hosted 6 European Research Council (ERC) grants and was part of numerous scientific networks.

-A vibrant doctoral (PhD) program at the IRB allows students enrolled in universities around the world to carry out their thesis in one of the IRB research groups.
-The program also includes lecture series of world-renowned scientists.
-So far, 103 IRB students have successfully defended their thesis and obtained excellent positions in leading institutions all over the world.
+A vibrant doctoral (PhD) program at the IRB allows students enrolled at universities around the world to carry out their thesis in one of the IRB research groups.
+The program also includes a lecture series with world-renowned scientists.
+Over 120 students successfully defended their thesis and obtained excellent positions at leading institutions all over the world.

-The IRB was founded in 2000 with the goal of advancing the study of human immunology, with particular emphasis on the mechanisms of host defense.
-Five independent groups set up their labs in Palazzo Fabrizia (Architects Snozzi & Vacchini, 1965), in Via Vela at the foot of Castelgrande.
+The IRB was founded in 2000 with the goal of advancing the study of human immunology and with particular emphasis on the mechanisms of host defense.
+Four independent groups set up their labs in Palazzo Fabrizia, at the foot of Castelgrande.

-The Foundation Council is the governing body of the Institute.
-It oversees all activities of the IRB, defines the structure and organization of the institute, and nominates the members of the Scientific Advisory Board.
-The Foundation Council approves the scientific direction and appoints the Director, the Vice-Director, the group leaders and associate members.
+The IRB Foundation Council is the governing body of the Institute.
+It oversees activities of the Institute, defines its budget, structure and organisation, and nominates the members of the Scientific Advisory Board.
+The Foundation Council also approves the scientific strategy and appoints the Director, the Deputy Director and the Group Leaders.